gndy/GSoC2014/proposal.md

 - Still test and debug.

 #### Week12 (8.4-8.10) clean up
-- cleanup existing code.
+- Cleanup existing code.
-- complete the comments.
+- Complete the comments.

 #### Week13 (8.11-8.18) documentation and tutorial
 - Write documentation and tutorial for this package